alexandre-lecoq/speech-to-text/README.md

 - The `--chinese` option only works if the detected language is Chinese (`zh`).
 If used with any other language, it is ignored with a warning.
 Invalid values for `--chinese` cause an error and exit.
 - The `--list-languages` option prints all supported Whisper language codes and their names, then exits.
 - The `--update-model` command requires internet connectivity.
 Normal transcription runs with the local `./models/base.pt` file.
-- Windows is supported.
-The repository includes unit tests and a small French audio sample for end-to-end validation.
+- Windows is fully supported.
+The repository includes unit tests and sample audio files for validation.

 ## License